How To Longboard Land Paddle

 - Quickly trade your hands’ positions

 - Bring the longboard land paddle to the other side of your body

 - Now use the original paddle stroke technique you learned at the beginning

 - Switch back

-After enough practise you will find that you have developed your own rhythm.
-The more you work on keeping a good form, the better your experience will be.
-A land sup board can be any skateboard, but it most commonly used on a longboard.
+After enough practice you will find that you have developed your own rhythm.
+The more you work on keeping good form, the better your experience will be.
+A land sup board can be any skateboard, but it’s most commonly used on a longboard.
 The most important part is to remember to keep it fun and keep it fresh.
 Play around to find your own riding style and remember to stay safe.